mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Apache - Mod Security.md

 #### Setting up the Apache virtual host specific Mod Security config.

-This is a more virtual-host sepcific Mod Security config file.
+This is a more virtual-host specific Mod Security config file.
 Note that `SecAuditEngine On` needs to be set to `SecAuditEngine Off` once testing is done:

     sudo nano /etc/apache2/sites-available/common_mod_security.conf